 Norman, OK 73069

-Norman Police Crime Lab Technicians provide ink fingerprinting to the community, by appointment only on Tuesday afternoons and Thursday mornings.
+Norman Police Crime Lab Technicians provide digital fingerprinting to the community, by appointment only on Tuesday afternoons and Wednesday mornings.
 Fingerprinting services are provided at the Norman Investigations Center, 1507 W. Lindsey Street.
 To schedule an appointment, call 405-366-5235.

-- Our services include ink fingerprinting on FBI FD-258 cards, which are provided, if needed.
+- Our services include digital fingerprints printed on FBI FD-258 cards, which are provided, if needed.
 Both hands are printed on one card.

 - Our Lab Technicians are subject to call out; therefore, appointments could be cancelled at short notice.